Free ETF Report

 Full Glossary →

 The finished, battery-ready graphite product that is coated onto copper foil to form the negative electrode (anode) of a lithium-ion battery cell.
-Producing AAM requires raw graphite concentrate to be processed through multiple steps: micronising (reducing particle size), spheronising (mechanically shaping flakes into spherical particles to improve packing density), purifying (removing impurities to at least 99.95% carbon), and carbon coating (applying a thin pyrolytic carbon layer to improve first-cycle efficiency and cycle life).
-AAM is the final product that battery cell manufacturers purchase and apply directly; it commands a significant price premium over raw graphite concentrate.
-Most companies on this page are targeting AAM or its equivalents (CSPG — coated spherical purified graphite; PSG — purified spherical graphite) as their end product.
+Producing AAM requires raw graphite concentrate to be processed through multiple steps: micronising (reducing particle size), spheronising (mechanically shaping flakes into spherical particles to improve packing density), purifying (removing impurities to typically at least 99.95% carbon, subject to customer specification), and carbon coating (applying a thin pyrolytic carbon layer to improve first-cycle efficiency and cycle life).
+AAM is the final product battery cell manufacturers buy; they formulate it into an electrode slurry with binders and conductive additives and coat that onto copper foil.
+It commands a significant price premium over raw graphite concentrate.
+Several companies on this page are targeting AAM or its equivalents (CSPG — coated spherical purified graphite; PSG — purified spherical graphite) as their end product.
 The ability to produce qualified AAM outside China is the central strategic and commercial challenge of Western graphite supply chain development.

 The three primary forms of naturally occurring graphite.
 Flake graphite is the form relevant to virtually every battery-focused developer on this page: it occurs as discrete platy crystals within metamorphic rock, has high crystallinity and purity, and is the preferred feedstock for spherical graphite and battery anode material.
 Flake size matters commercially — jumbo and large flakes command substantial premiums, while fine flake is more commodity-like.
-Amorphous graphite has a microcrystalline structure, lower purity, and is primarily used in industrial applications like lubricants and pencils — it has no meaningful role in battery supply chains.
-Vein graphite (or lump graphite) is the rarest form — high-crystallinity, naturally high-purity — found commercially only in Sri Lanka, Namibia, and a few other localities.
+Amorphous graphite has a microcrystalline structure and lower purity, is used mainly in industrial applications like lubricants and pencils, and is not the principal feedstock for today's battery anode supply chain.
+Vein graphite (or lump graphite) is the rarest form, high-crystallinity and naturally high-purity, and Sri Lanka is the only country producing it commercially at scale.
 Its natural purity makes it attractive for battery and specialty applications with less intensive processing.

 The two primary quality metrics used to describe a graphite deposit or concentrate.
 TGC (Total Graphitic Carbon, also expressed as % Cg) is the carbon content of the ore or concentrate and is the headline grade metric in resource estimates.
 Typical ROM ore grades range from around 2–12% TGC, with high-grade projects (Uley 2 at ~11.9%, Siviour at ~8.2%) commanding significantly better economics.
-Flake size is reported as the percentage of graphite particles above a given mesh size, with larger flakes commanding premium pricing: jumbo flake (+32 mesh, >500 microns) can sell for US$1,500–2,500/tonne or more, while fine flake (-100 mesh) trades near commodity levels of US$400–600/tonne.
-Both metrics directly drive project economics — a project with high TGC and a coarse flake size distribution will have lower processing costs and higher revenue per tonne than a fine-flake, low-grade peer.
+Flake size is reported as the percentage of graphite particles above a given mesh size, with larger flakes commanding premium pricing over fine flake, though the spread moves with the market and with specification, so a headline flake-size premium is not a fixed number.
+Both metrics drive project economics, but not on their own.
+All else equal, higher TGC can reduce the material moved and processed per tonne of concentrate, while a coarser saleable product mix can improve realised pricing.
+Actual economics also depend on recovery, mineralogy, impurities, mine design, product yield and contract terms.

 The two distinct types of graphite used in battery anodes, produced by entirely different means with different cost and performance profiles.
 Natural graphite is mined from the earth and processed from ore through flotation and shaping into battery-grade CSPG.
-Synthetic graphite is manufactured by heating petroleum coke or coal tar pitch to temperatures above 2,500°C over several weeks — an energy-intensive process producing a higher-purity, more consistent product with better electrochemical performance in some applications.
-Natural graphite is currently lower cost to produce at scale and accounts for roughly 55–60% of global anode consumption; synthetic is preferred in premium and high-performance applications.
-The distinction matters for investors because it defines the competitive landscape: natural graphite producers compete with Chinese miners and processors, while synthetic graphite producers (NOVONIX, GrafTech) compete with Chinese chemical manufacturers and face high energy and capital costs.
+Synthetic graphite is manufactured by heating petroleum coke or coal tar pitch to very high temperatures, often above 2,500°C, in a graphitisation step whose cycle time varies by furnace and process, producing a higher-purity, more consistent product.
+Natural graphite is lower cost to produce at scale, while synthetic offers tighter consistency and is favoured where fast charge and cycle life dominate the specification; the choice follows cell design, cost and emissions rather than a simple performance ranking.
+Synthetic has been taking share, and the IEA reports that anode active material production inside China, which supplies most of the world, is now almost entirely synthetic.
+The distinction matters for investors because it defines the competitive landscape: natural graphite producers compete with Chinese miners and processors, while synthetic anode producers such as NOVONIX compete with Chinese chemical manufacturers and face high energy and capital costs.
+GrafTech, also covered on this page, makes synthetic graphite electrodes for electric arc furnaces rather than battery anode material.

 A critical performance metric for battery anode material that measures the percentage of lithium ions successfully returned from the anode on the first discharge cycle versus the total inserted on the first charge.
 Lithium that does not return is permanently lost to the battery, reducing overall cell energy density.
-Typical graphite anode material achieves FCE of 92–95%.
-FCE is one of the primary qualification metrics that battery manufacturers use to evaluate anode material from new suppliers — a key reason why the qualification process for new ex-China anode material suppliers can take 12–24 months or more.
+Graphite anode material typically achieves FCE in the low-to-mid 90s, depending on the material and the test protocol.
+FCE is one of the primary qualification metrics that battery manufacturers use to evaluate anode material from new suppliers — a key reason why qualifying a new ex-China anode material supplier is often a multi-year, customer-specific process.
+Timelines vary by material, customer, plant scale-up and the number of validation stages, and the USITC's final report describes one cell maker's longest interim stage alone taking at least one to two years and considerably longer for some suppliers (USITC).
 Producing graphite that is chemically pure is not sufficient to win a customer: the material must pass electrochemical qualification tests including FCE, cycle life, rate capability, and safety testing before any volume offtake can begin.